GoogleCloudPlatform/cdmc/README.md

 # GCP CDMC SOLUTION

-This repository contains the CDMC Solutions.
-Key components:
+This repository contains the CDMC reference architecture for Google Cloud.

+### Deployment Procedure

+Each component of the reference architecture has its own deployment guide.
+To deploy the entire architecture, follow the steps in each of the guides.
+There are 6 guides in total.

+- data ingestion
+- data scans
+- data quality (Mose)
+- tagging
+- control detector (Eduardo)
-- CDMC gen-metadata;
+- reporting (Mark)
-- CDMC REPORT ENGINE (/report-engine)